3dVisionIA/StyleGuide/README.md

 <a name="00.1"></a>
 ### 00.1 Forbidden Characters

-<a name="Axis Orientation"></a>
-##### Axis Orientation
-Positive X, in accordance with Unreal Engine.
-Models should be Positive X in Blender as well despite Blender using Negative Y by default.

 #### Identifiers

 In any `Identifier` of any kind, **never** use the following unless absolutely forced to: